honeinc/sidebar/README.md

 ### Usage

+You can see the [SPEC](https://github.com/honeinc/sidebar/blob/master/SPEC.md) for full api information.

 First you will need an element for the sidebar to attach to.
 Do this by adding an attribute to a element.

 ```html